elfofrit/elfofrit.github.io/index_english.md

 [**_VERSIÓN EN ESPAÑOL AQUÍ_**](/)

-**SITE IN CONSTRUCTION.**

 # About me

 I'm Σlfofrit, I live in Mexico and I studied Physics.
 I like playing video games, going to the movies, collecting comics and reading science fiction.

 I believe in experimenting and getting to know the world to improve as a person, as well as in the healthy intersection of the exact sciences with the fine arts.

-Currently, I am preparing to look for a job as a data scientist as I apply for a master's degree in Physical Optics.
+Currently, I am looking for a job as a data scientist as I apply for a master's degree in Optical Physics.

 # Contact

 ✉️ [info@elfofrit.com](mailto:info@elfofrit.com)

 💼 [LinkedIn](https://www.linkedin.com/in/sebasmg)